sigurd4/currying/README.md

 A crate for currying anything implementing `FnOnce`.

 Arguments can be passed one at a time, yielding a new something implementing `FnOnce` (and possibly `FnMut` and `Fn`) which can be called with one less argument.
-It also implements `AsyncFnOnce`, `AsyncFnMut` and `AsyncFn` if the feature "async" is enabled, since this is an experimental feature.
+It also implements `AsyncFnOnce`, `AsyncFnMut` and `AsyncFn` if the feature `async` is enabled, since this is an experimental feature.
 Curried arguments are then omitted when calling the curried function, as they have already been passed.

 ## Example